balajisomasale/Coralogix-Academy/Course 2: Kubernetes Infrastructure Monitoring.md

 ![image](https://github.com/balajisomasale/Coralogix-Academy/assets/35003840/310419a2-a4b6-468b-85f9-147cb0cf9c50)

-Nothing specific about Kubernetes but just about metrics and logs of the pods
+Nothing specific about Kubernetes setup with coralogix but just about metrics and logs of the pods that are already integrated with kubernetes data using OTel.

 ![image](https://github.com/balajisomasale/Coralogix-Academy/assets/35003840/c8a4eecd-eef7-4c0e-9f89-4d0375c05e3f)